-In the year under review, the business field of AMI has used different communication channels to address sustainability topics internally as well as for the different stakeholders, for example within the scope of the current company brochure.
+In the year under review, the business field of AMI has used different communication channels to address sustainability topics internally as well as for the different stakeholders, for example within the scope of the current company brochure "Deka Immobilien.
+Global Release Investments.
+Bundled real estate competence."

-For the internal coordination and further development of sustainably-related activities, a "green Jour Fixe" was established.
+For the internal coordination and fured evelopment of sustainably-related activities, a "green Jour Fixe" was established.
 Here, representatives from Fund Management, Project and Real Estate Management, Sales and Real Estate Valuation regularly exchange their views on current sustainability topics.
 The event is organised by the Sustainability Coordinator of the business field of AMI; the minutes of the events also become the internal sustainability newsletter and are distributed to a larger distribution list up to the department head level.
 Moreover, there are regular meetings with the management.